Did you know research has shown flowers can make you happy?

 Flowers can express feelings of love, gratitude, offer congratulations, to show appreciation, to say sorry or to simply show you care.

-It is rewarding if you are creating a lovely arrangement as you are adding your own personal touches and for the person receiving it.
+It can be rewarding for the person creating a lovely flower arrangement and for the person receiving it.

 In other words flowers are the perfect answer in so many ways.